 - 2 sprigs fresh thyme

-- Add filtered water to cover vegetables, and top with 1 tablespoon unrefined sea salt.
+Add filtered water to cover vegetables.
+Top with 1 tablespoon unrefined sea salt.

-- To burp, unscrew the lid and allow any pressure to escape (but do not completely remove the lid or you will risk introducing too many bad bacteria.
+To burp, unscrew the lid and allow any pressure to escape.
+Do not completely remove the lid or you will risk introducing too many bad bacteria.

-This recipe is made as part of our Mediterranean cooking day in the Afternoon Cooking Club.
-Join us for more fun Italian recipes bursting with flavor and nutrition!
+This recipe is made as part of our Mediterranean cooking day in the Afternoon Freezer Cooking Class.
+Join us in the class for more fun recipes bursting with flavor and nutrition!